 True to His word and worthy of trust, God fulfilled His covenant to Abraham.
 Out of Abraham's genealogical line came another long-awaited Son.
 He had been waited on for years and years, and He too had a miraculous birth, a birth that never could have occurred without the hand of God.
 His Father also did not withhold Him, sacrificing Him as a substitution for our sins.
 And through this Son of God, through Jesus, the world would truly be blessed.

-Out of the three mentions of Abraham in this genealogy of Jesus, what we find are further reminders of God's faithfulness.
+From the three mentions of Abraham in this genealogy of Jesus, what we find are further reminders of God's faithfulness.
 He was faithful to Abraham and Sarah.
 He was faithful to Isaac.
 And He's still faithful to us today.